 Let $S$ be a semigroup.
-A ring $R$ is said to be \emph{$S$-graded} (or \emph{graded by $S$}) if there is a collection of additive subsets $\{ R_s \}_{s \in S}$ of $R$ such that $R=\bigoplus_{s \in S} R_s$ and $R_s R_t \subseteq R_{st}$ for all $s,t \in S$.
+A ring $R$ is said to be \emph{$S$-graded} (or \emph{graded by $S$}) if there is a collection of additive subgroups $\{ R_s \}_{s \in S}$ of $R$ such that $R=\bigoplus_{s \in S} R_s$ and $R_s R_t \subseteq R_{st}$ for all $s,t \in S$.
 If $G$ is a group, then a $G$-graded ring $R$ is said to be \emph{graded von Neumann regular} if, for all $g \in G$ and $r \in R_g$, the relation $r \in rRr$ holds.
-This notion was introduced by Nastasescu and van Oystaeyen who also gave a characterization of graded von Neumann regular rings in the class of unital strongly group graded rings (see \cite[Cor.
-C.I.1.5.3]{nastasescu1982}).
+This notion was introduced by N\u{a}st\u{a}sescu and van Oystaeyen who also gave a characterization of graded von Neumann regular rings in the class of unital strongly group graded rings (see \cite[Cor.~C.I.5.3]{nastasescu1982}).
 In \cite{Lannstrom2020}, the first named author of this article gave a characterization of (non-unital) group graded rings which are graded von Neumann regular.
 The purpose of this article is to generalize that result to the setting of rings graded by semigroups.

 Recall that a semigroup $S$ is said to be \emph{regular} if $Q(s):=\{x\in S \mid s=sxs \}$ is nonempty for every $s\in S$.
 One can show that $Q(s)$ is nonempty for every $s\in S$ if and only if $V(s):=\{x\in S \mid s=sxs \text{ and } x=xsx \}$ is nonempty for every $s\in S$.
 The class of regular semigroups contains two subclasses which are of great importance; the inverse semigroups and the completely regular semigroups.
-We now introduce the notion of a graded von Neumann regular ring in the context of semigroup graded rings (cf. Definition~\ref{def:vNregularGroupoid}).
+Now, we introduce the notion of a graded von Neumann regular ring in the context of semigroup graded rings (cf. Definition~\ref{def:vNregularGroupoid}).